-As much as possible, avoid fibbing, and once you have answered the question, stop talking.
+As much as possible, avoid fibbing.
+Once you have answered the question, stop talking.
 Then, ask a question of your own, if you have one that is related, or wait for a follow on from the interviewer.

 According to Dr. John Sullivan, who has researched the process extensively, your chances of being hired increase 300% if you are referred by an employee.
 So, be sure to tell them you were referred in accordance with the rules of the employer's program (who can refer you, when, and how).

 However, in some situations, it may not be appropriate for the employee to have referred someone, for example if the employee is the hiring manager or, perhaps, in the HR or talent acquisition parts of the organization.